4:She knows

 I ran my finger on the concrete wall.
 "Smooth and sturdy.
 You can't climb something like this.
 I guess that was what they were thinking when they created this."

 "But if it's us, I'm sure we could climb up this using a rope."
-I smiled.
+I assured them.

 "Totally!"